nayish/regex-workshop/README.md

 **Example:** `"^a+c*b+$"` is a regular expression that only matches a given text if it begins with one or more `a`'s immediately followed by any number of `c`'s (including zero) and then immediately followed and ending by one or more `b`'s.
 Texts that match the pattern would be `"ab", "aaaaaaaaaccccbbb", "acccccccccccccbbb"...`.
 Text that don't match would be `"abc"` (`c`'s must come before `b`'s), `"ac"` (must have at least one `b`), `"cccccccbbbbbbb"` (must have at least one `a`).

-**Write a Regular Expression that checks if the given text contains a valid telephone number.
+**Step 4 Challenge: Write a Regular Expression that checks if the given text contains a valid telephone number.
 A valid telephone number:**
 1. **always starts with a zero**
 2. **has dashes after the first three digits and the next three digits**
 3. **has 10 digits altogether**